bissembert1618/bissembert1618.github.io/README.md

 ### Projects
 * [Concordium](https://github.com/Concordium) - PoS Layer-1 Blockchain based on a 2-layer design with an ID layer at the protocol level, designed for the Enteprise world.
     * developed in RustLang and Haskell
-    * Smart Contract coded in Rust
+    * Smart Contract coded in RustLang
 * [Beam Privacy](https://github.com/BeamMW) - PoW private Cryptocurrency and DeFi Platform based on Mimblewimble.
     * developed in C
 * [Kylin Network](https://github.com/Kylin-Network) - The Data Infrastructure for DeFi and Web 3.0 Powered by Polkadot